fwupd/fwupd/plugins/system76-launch/README.md

 ## Introduction

-This plugin is used to detach the System76 Launch device to DFU mode.
+This plugin is used to detach the System76 Launch device to DFU or UF2 mode.

 To switch to bootloader mode a USB packet must be written, as specified by the System76 EC protocol.